termux/termux-gui/Protocol.md

     - id: The id of the View.
     - weight: Sets the Layout weight.
     - position: The index of the element.
 If null, the position is kept.
-- setViewLocation: Sets the LinearLayout parameters for a View in a LinearLayout.
+- setGridLayoutParams: Sets the GridLayout parameters for a View in a GridLayout.
+  - Parameters:
+    - aid: The id of the Activity the View is in.
+    - id: The id of the View.
+    - row, col: The row and column of the View.
+    - rowsize, colsize: The amount of cells in a row/column the View takes up.
+    - alignmentrow, alignmentcol: "top", "bottom", "left", "right", "center", "baseline" or "fill".
+Default is "center".
+- setViewLocation: Sets position of a View.
   - Parameters:
     - aid: The id of the Activity the View is in.
     - id: The id of the View.